piccolomo/plotext/readme/basic.md

 - The **plot dimensions**, which by default adapt to the terminal size, can be changed using the `plotsize()` method described [here](https://github.com/piccolomo/plotext/blob/master/readme/settings.md#plot-size).
 - To plot a matrix of subplots, use the `subplots()` and `subplot()` methods, described in [this section](https://github.com/piccolomo/plotext/blob/master/readme/subplots.md).
 - The `marker` parameter of most plotting functions can be used to change the **marker** character used to plot the data, as described in [this section](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#markers).
+High definition `"hd"` and `"fhd"` markers are available, including `"braille"`.
 - Similarly the `color` parameter is used to define the **color** of the data points, as described in [this section](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#colors).
 - To rapidly generate some test **sinusoidal** or a **square wave** data, use respectively the `sin()` or `square()` methods, described [here](https://github.com/piccolomo/plotext/blob/master/readme/utilities.md#useful-functions).
 - To add **labels** to the plot use the `title()`, `xlabel()`, and `ylabel()` methods, described [here](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#plot-labels), as well as the `label` parameter to add an entry to the [plot legend](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#multiple-data-sets).